-An in-depth study of radiation concepts and radiobiology.
-An overview of special X-ray equipment and mammography will be included.
-The effects of radiation on the human body will be explored including personnel and patient exposure and the minimization of both.
+Offers an in-depth study of radiation concepts and radiobiology.
+Includes review of the impact of technical factors and image processing practices using both screen-film and digital capture methods.
+An overview of specialized medical imaging and fluoroscopic equipment is provided.
+The effects of radiation on the human body will be explored including monitoring and exposure reduction for patient, personnel, and the public.
 (NT)